Bono had heart surgery in 2016 to repair "blister" on his aorta

 “A blister that’s about to burst,” Bono continued, “which would put me in the next life faster than I can make an emergency call.
 Faster than I can say goodbye to this life.”

-As a result, the star was admitted to the Mount Sinai Hospital in New York City where he went under the knife.
+As a result, the star was admitted to the Mount Sinai Hospital in New York City where he went under the knife in order to fix the problem.

 “I know it’s not going to feel like a good day when I wake up after these eight hours of surgery, but I also know that waking up is better than the alternative,” Bono said.

 The 576-page Surrender… explores the origins of 40 key songs in U2’s extensive discography.
-Each chapter is named for the song it covers, with Bono’s life story weaved throughout.
+Each chapter is named for the tune it covers, with Bono’s life story weaved throughout.

 The story of his 2016 heart surgery comes under the ‘Lights Of Home’ chapter; the track in question appears on U2’s 2017 album ‘Songs Of Experience’.